Go to Reviews.org US Edition

 When it comes to mobile, you’ve usually got three choices: Prepaid, postpaid, or SIM only.
 But when it comes to Felix Mobile, you only have one choice.
-No, really, there’s only one SIM Only plan on offer from the new telco: the Felix $35 subscription.
+No, really.
+There’s only one SIM only plan on offer from this telco: the Felix $35 subscription.

 This means your max download speed and max upload speed are both set at 20Mbps.
 Considering that Felix adds an “up to” prefix every time it lists 20Mbps, it’s safe to assume you shouldn’t expect speeds beyond that.

 To put that into context, have a gander at other SIM Only plans around the same price point.